Patrick Neeson Lynch: Early life

 Patrick Lynch's birthplace is sometimes attributed to Clones, County Monaghan but he was actually born in the County Fermanagh portion of the Parish of Clones, probably in the townland of Kibberidogue.
 His parents were Conlaw Peter and Eleanor (née Neison) Lynch.
 Eleanor's father disapproved of the marriage and disinherited her.
+Lynch was a granduncle of US Navy Admiral Patrick N. L. Bellinger.

 In 1819, the Lynch family immigrated to the United States, settling in Cheraw, South Carolina.
 Like their neighbors, they became slave owners.
 Lynch was one of fourteen children, twelve of whom lived to maturity.
 One sister became a Carmelite nun in Baltimore, another sister became an Ursuline nun; his brother John became a doctor in Columbia, South Carolina.

-Lynch studied at the diocesan Seminary of St. John the Baptist, then went to the Pontifical Urban College in Rome, where he graduated with a Doctor of Divinity degree.
+Lynch studied at the diocesan Seminary of St. John the Baptist, then entered the Pontifical Urban College in Rome, where he graduated with a Doctor of Divinity degree.

 Priesthood

-Lynch was ordained to the priesthood in Charleston on April 5, 1840.
-After his ordination, he was assigned to the Cathedral of Saint John and Saint Finbar in Charleston.
-He was for a time editor of the United States Catholic Miscellany, founded by Bishop John England.
-Bishop Reynolds appointed Lynch pastor of St. Mary's Parish in Charleston and as vicar-general.
+Lynch was ordained to the priesthood in Rome for the Diocese of Charleston on April 5, 1840, by Cardinal Giacomo Filippo Fransoni.
+After his ordination, Lynch was assigned to the pastoral staff of the Cathedral of Saint John and Saint Finbar in Charleston.
+He served for a time editor of the United States Catholic Miscellany, founded by Bishop John England.
+Bishop Reynolds appointed Lynch pastor of St. Mary's Parish in Charleston and as vicar-general of the diocese.

 Bishop of Charleston

-After the death of Bishop Reynolds in 1855, Lynch became administrator of the diocese, and succeeded him as bishop.
-He was consecrated as bishop on March 14, 1858.
-Lynch was the third bishop of the Diocese of Charleston, which at the time covered North Carolina, South Carolina, Georgia, the Bahamas and Bermuda.
-It was later subdivided, leaving the Diocese of Charleston to cover only the state of South Carolina.
+After the death of Reynolds in 1855, Lynch was elected as apostolic administrator of Charleston.
+On December 11, 1857, he was appointed bishop of Charleston by Pope Pius IX.
+Lynch was consecrated on March 14, 1858, at the Cathedral of Saint John and Saint Finbar by Archbishop Francis Kenrick.

+Lynch was the third bishop of Charleston, which at the time covered North Carolina, South Carolina, Georgia, the Bahamas and Bermuda.
+The diocese was later reduced to the state of South Carolina.

 Civil War

-A major fire in December 1861 destroyed the Cathedral of Saint John and Saint Finbar, the bishop's residence, and other property, along with the diocesan library.
-The bombardment of Charleston by the Union Army for nearly two years during the American Civil War closed most of the churches and impoverished the congregations.
+In the first year of the American Civil War, a major fire in December 1861 destroyed the cathedral, the bishop's residence and the diocesan library.
+The bombardment of Charleston by the Union Army for nearly two years closed most of the churches and impoverished the congregations.